Trends in Veterinary Telehealth

 |VirtuWoof||Yes||Yes||Yes||St Paul, MN|

-In addition to providing a technology platform for vets, AirVet and PetsApp offer triage pet care to pet owners as a form of after hours assistance when the customers vet in unavailable.
+In addition to providing a technology platform for vets, AirVet and PetsApp offer triage pet care to pet owners as a form of after hours assistance when the primary vet is unavailable.
 As noted above, triage care is where there is no VCPR in place, so the scope of care is limited.

 Impact of Coronavirus (COVID – 19) on Veterinary Telemedicine